Press ESC to close

 3. Laura Wolvaardt | South Africa

-Wolvaardt didn’t waste too much time and got off to a wonderful start by slamming her maiden ODI hundred in her 7th match.
+Wolvaardt didn’t waste too much time and got off to a wonderful start by slamming her maiden ODI hundred in her seventh match.
 She scored a brisk 105-run knock against Ireland in August 2016.

 The opener notched up her maiden T20I century in March 2024 against Sri Lanka, scoring 102 runs off 63 balls.